- Home

 - What is the Personal Savings Allowance?

-Each tax year, most people can receive a certain amount of savings interest without having to pay tax on it, known as your Personal Savings Allowance.
+Every tax year, which runs from April 6 to April 5 the following year, most people can receive a certain amount of savings interest without having to pay tax on it, known as your Personal Savings Allowance.

 Here, we explain how the Personal Savings Allowance works, and what you have to do if your returns exceed your Allowance.